Last updated: February 2022

 Het Nieuwe Instituut acts as a mediator in, for example, linking regional administrative issues to the innovative power of designers and makers, or as consultants on Dutch contributions to international events on architecture, design and digital culture (and their crossovers).

-At various levels of scale, the Agency for Architecture, Design and Digital Culture connects the potential of the field with issues in the outside world.
+On various scales, the Agency for Architecture, Design and Digital Culture connects the potential of the field with issues in the outside world.
 In addition to projects on a local and regional scale, it is increasingly clear that the international role of the various design sectors is also a factor.
 Since its inception, Het Nieuwe Institute has been responsible for the Dutch submissions to international manifestations such as the Venice Architecture Biennale, and for policy on market expansion.

 Research and Business Development Departments